ace-of-aces/laravel-image-transform-url/README.md

 ## Usage

-1. Configure the package via `config/image-transform-url.php` to set your [`public_path`](https://laravel.com/docs/12.x/helpers#method-public-path) directory, from where you want to transform the images.
+1. Configure the package via `image-transform-url.php` to set your [`public_path`](https://laravel.com/docs/12.x/helpers#method-public-path) directory, from where you want to transform the images.
    It is recommended to use a dedicated directory for your images in order to have a separation of concerns.

 2. Test your first image transformation: